yuvipanda/kubessh/README.md

 You might be editing files, reading logs, submitting jobs or running some code.

 With KubeSSH, each user sshing in gets their own isolated [Kubernetes Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
+This pod can be customized to provide CPU / RAM / GPUs / disk as the user / cluster admin sees fit.
+Users can then run their code *interactively* using all these resources.

 ## Why?